Skip to Main Content High Contrast Mode: Off

 • Mark Wilson

-picture of Mark WilsonMark L. Wilson is the founder of New Leonard Media and an enrolled member of the Grand Traverse Band of Ottawa and Chippewa Indians.
+picture of Mark WilsonMark L. Wilson, Secretary, is the founder of New Leonard Media and an enrolled member of the Grand Traverse Band of Ottawa and Chippewa Indians.
 He serves on the Traverse City Commission and previously spent nearly a decade on the GTB Tribal Council, including as Vice Chair.
 With expertise in media, governance, and community advocacy, Mark holds a Master of Public Administration from CMU and a BA in Liberal Studies from GVSU.
 His work fosters collaboration between Tribal and non-Tribal communities, strengthening local partnerships for lasting impact.

 Kalkaska